stashed/docs/docs/addons/postgres/setup/uninstall.md

 section_menu_id: stash-addons
 ---

-# Unstall PostgreSQL addon for Stash
+# Uninstall PostgreSQL addon for Stash

 In order to uninstall PostgreSQL addon, follow the instruction given below.